 Fresh security challenges seem to rear their ugly heads every day, too.
 From holiday shopping scams to daily data breaches to evolving ransomware threats, the digital landscape is increasingly volatile.
 And experts expect it to stay that way in 2017.
 So what can businesses and employees do to safeguard data, beef up security, and maintain some semblance of online privacy?

+1) Use strong passwords.
 This should be a no-brainer, but every day we receive new reports of hacked passwords (often of the “password123” variety) leading to easy system infiltration and data loss.
-Make sure you have strong passwords — at least 8 characters including lower- and upper-case letters, numbers, and symbols — in place on your desktop, laptop, smartphone, and any other connected device.
+Make sure you have strong passwords—at least eight characters including lower- and uppercase letters, numbers, and symbols—in place on your desktop, laptop, smartphone, and any other connected device.

 Have questions about how you can keep your company, your employees, and your information safe this holiday season?
 Want to put the security and privacy tips outlined above into action but aren’t sure how?
 Contact CMIT Solutions today.
 We worry about IT so you don’t have to and we specialize in protecting our clients’ entire technology ecosystem.